 The Daniel Hale Williams Society was created in 2018 to focus on the recruitment of Black males into the medical profession through proactive identification of students, mentoring and encouragement, scholarships and more.
 It is named in honor of Feinberg's first Black graduate and faculty member and one of the most noteworthy physicians of the 20th century.

 We prioritize the importance of cultural competency in our training.
 Supported by our diverse clinical settings, we impart on our students that comprehensive care requires serving the individual patient’s unique needs, wants, abilities and challenges.

 The Office of Diversity & Inclusion supports a number of affinity groups and programs for students that build community and enrich their personal and professional lives.
 We also have a number of initiatives for helping students from populations historically underrepresented in medicine find community and mentoring so they can thrive at Feinberg.
-To access the past issues of the newsletter, please see the Diversity & Inclusion Matters page.

 To find a breakdown of our student makeup, please see the Student Body Profile page.